Fast Facts: Do Drunk Drivers Get Arrested Every Time?

 Government Oversight: Federal and State Agency Involvement

 The National Highway Traffic Safety Administration (NHTSA) sets national standards for DUI enforcement and tracks arrest statistics nationwide.
-According to NHTSA data, drunk drivers get arrested approximately 1.5 million times annually across the United States.
+According to NHTSA data, law enforcement agencies report a high volume of DUI-related arrests annually across the United States.

 The Federal Bureau of Investigation (FBI) maintains comprehensive arrest records through its Uniform Crime Reporting program.
 FBI statistics show that drunk driving arrests account for nearly 1 in 10 of all arrests made by law enforcement agencies nationwide.